pimlu/cppnn/README.md

 ### Running

 The binary will be in `dist/cppnn`.
-Right now `main.cpp` is a basic example that does training of a small (not minimal) network to fit XOR.
+Right now `main.cpp` includes a basic example that does training of a small (not minimal) network to fit XOR.  `mnist.cpp` (which `main` calls right now) trains on MNIST data.
+As it is, it gets about 85% accuracy after a minute and 20 seconds of training.
+It needs the MNIST data in a directory you pass in as an argument.

+### //TODO
+ * RPROP tweaks (need to limit weights, among other things)
+ * Parallelization
+ * MNIST preprocessing (width/brightness normalization, experiment with DCT)